chaoss/wg-package-metadata/docs/attribute_analysis/drafts/source-code-url-analysis.md

 - **Direct access**: Repository URL is available in the `package.json` file within the source code and in the published tarball retrieved from the registry.
 The manifest can be extracted from any downloaded package.
 - **CLI access**: The `npm view <package> repository` command displays the repository field from the registry.
 Other commands like `npm info` and `npm show` also expose this metadata.
 These commands query the registry, so they work without installing the package locally.
 - **Registry access**: The npm website displays repository information prominently on package pages, typically with a direct link to the repository.
 The display handles both shorthand (`user/repo`) and full URL formats.
 - **API access**: The npm registry JSON API exposes the `repository` field under each package version's metadata (e.g., `https://registry.npmjs.org/{package}`).
-The API returns the field exactly as published, so consumers must handle various formats (string, object, array).
+The API returns the field exactly as published, so consumers must handle various formats (string, object, and occasionally arrays despite not being officially supported).

 ### PHP Ecosystem — Composer (Packagist)